 True fact: Your time is so valuable and precious.

 Choosing how you spend every hour of your day is vital to your success and sanity.
 Yet, no matter how you plan it, the work just continues to pile up.
-One minute you’re creating a website, the next minute you’re updating your accounting books.
+One minute you’re creating a website or learning how to become an entrepreneur, the next minute you’re updating your accounting books.
 Then, before you realize how ridiculously busy you’ve gotten, you find yourself eating lunch during a conference call.
 Basically, without a time management strategy, it only makes sense that you’re scared of drowning in your workload.

 Learn how to manage your stress at work better, get a grip on your day, and work efficiently and productively with the following time management tips:

 Mornings are a valuable time to plan the day, eat a slow breakfast, stretch and exercise, or catch up on some of your over spilled work from the previous day.
 Before you start getting hammered with emails and the unavoidable daily to-dos, use this precious quiet time to pursue your own initiatives and start your day with less stress and more joy.